Osteoarthritis Fast Facts

 Some of the factors include:

-- Other diseases.
-Those with rheumatoid arthritis are considered more likely to also develop osteoarthritis.
-In addition, other rare conditions like excess growth hormone or iron overload has been known to increase one’s likelihood of getting OA.
+- Other diseases – Those with rheumatoid arthritis are considered more likely to also develop osteoarthritis.
+In addition, other rare conditions like excess growth hormone or iron overload have been known to increase one’s likelihood of getting OA.

 How is OA diagnosed?

 Diagnosis of the condition is carried out based on a combination of the following key factors:

 - Pattern and location of the pain